ccmcomputing/udp-discovery/README.md

+#UDP Discovery
-# Java Server and Client for simple UDP-based discovery of services
+Java Server and Client for simple UDP-based discovery of services